-The Parties have not provided a prospective view of the financial picture for the merged entity that reflects all elements of the financial considerations and financial impact of the merger - i.e., synergies/benefits, operational cost implications, merger and integration capital requirements, capital to fund the clinical integration activities and initiatives outlined in the Chartis report, and/or the anticipated source of such capital (i.e., anticipated incremental borrowings).

-Please refer to the "Financial Viability Findings - Merged Entity" section of this report for further discussion.

-- There were material gaps in the financial analysis and the second sec - Absence of comprehensive financial projections for the combined entity, indicating not only the estimated financial performance for the combined entity, but also the contemplated sources and uses of capital, cash position and debt level; and
+- The Parties have not provided a prospective view of the financial picture for the merged entity that reflects all elements of the financial considerations and financial impact of the merger i.e., synergies/benefits, operational cost implications, merger and integration capital requirements, capital to fund the clinical integration activities and initiatives outlined in the Chartis report, and/or the anticipated source of such capital (i.e., anticipated incremental borrowings).
+Please refer to the "Financial Viability Findings Merged Entity" section of this report for further discussion. - There were material gaps in the financial analysis of the Proposed Transaction that would challenge the Parties individual ability and collective abilities to comprehensively vet the financial rationale for the Proposed Transaction, including: - Absence of comprehensive financial projections for the combined entity, indicating not only the estimated financial performance for the combined entity, but also the contemplated sources and uses of capital, cash position and debt level; and